QilongZhang/srswiki/v2_EN_HTTPCallback.md

 ## Compile

-Use `--with-http-callback` to enable dvr, while `--without-http-callback` to disable it.
+Use `--with-http-callback` to enable HttpCallback, while `--without-http-callback` to disable it.

 Build SRS with or without http callback, read [Build](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_Build)